How to Make Money From a Website: 59 Great Ways Revealed

-Instead, let's jump right into how to get traffic to your website.
+But, let's jump right into how to get traffic to your website.

 How to Get Traffic from Search Engines

 Did you know that search engines like Google, Bing, and Yahoo will send traffic to your website for free if you can “rank” in them?

 If you want to explore that subject, I've written an in-depth guide for how to rank in Google right here.

-However, there is basically a 3 step process for ranking in search engines that you should consider when trying to make money from your website.
+In short, there is basically a 3 step process for ranking in search engines that you should consider when trying to make money from your website.

 Long Tail Keywords

-If you are trying to rank in Google for something that is extremely competitive, even if thousands of people search for it every single month, will lower your chances of getting any traffic at all.
+If you are trying to rank in Google for something that is extremely competitive, even if thousands of people search for it every single month, it'll lower your chances of getting any traffic at all.

 Then you just target lots of different keywords by writing great articles and you will be more likely to show up.